alexalexyang/basalt/README.md

 # To do

+- Add logo from images dir to graphql and use in img sharp?
-- Upload logo, also use as tab icon
+  - Upload logo using fixtures, also use as tab icon
+- Add featured image to contentful categories in fixtures, check them on blogposts and pages
+- Social media buttons
+- Prettify things
 - Write docs
-- Prettify things
 - Set up new Contentful account and everything
 - Live tests